Matt95B/blog/_posts/2025-11-19-Launcher-CICO-MSAL-KAM.md

 {: .box-note}
 **Tip:** The script provided seem to only works on Windows, so if you are using macOS or Linux, make sure to run this script from a Windows VM.

-Once completed, the script will generate two certifcate files (.cer and .pfx).
+Once completed, the script will generate two certificate files (.cer and .pfx).
 Keep them in a safe place in case you need them in future.
 Note that the signing certifcate is only valid for 1 year, so you will need to renew it before its expiration
 .

 ### 4.2 Microsoft Authenticator